Lake Merritt is the heart of Oakland. We are petitioning for a continuous, 2-way protected cycletrack all the way around the lake.

 This cycletrack extension between 14th and 17th Streets was proposed by Oakland’s Department of Transportation, but was rejected by the fire department due to clearance concerns.

-Currently only a northbound, painted buffer bike lane is proposed for construction by 2025.
+Currently only a northbound, painted buffer bike lane is proposed for construction in 2026.

 An update to the fire code is underway to provide more design flexibility, via a partnership between city fire and transportation departments, but this project is not yet expected to be revisited.